MayBGames/babbling-on/README.md

 Read on :sunglasses:

+### Heads up

+I'm learning most of this stuff as I go, so you will definitely see me implement something in a terrible way and then come back later and make it better.

+If you have any input, suggestions, or better ways to do anything you see in this repo please let me know!

 ### A new approach to teaching

 This is kind of a new concept for tutorials.
 Instead of using blog posts or a series of videos to teach game development with Babylon.js, this repo teaches using code, commit comments, a GitHub Project with task cards, and inline commit diff comments (_comments about specific lines in a commit - they're super awesome, you'll see :thumbsup:_).